M-P-P-C/nexus_encrypted_control/.github/README.md

 - sim_spawn_and_control_encrypted_formation_with_estimator_gnome: Launch the encrypted formation with estimator using "gnome" terminals

-- sim_spawn_and_control_encrypted_one_robot_FILTER: Launch the formation with encryption, using the research done by Suzan on rlms adaptive filter
+- sim_spawn_and_control_encrypted_one_robot_filter: Launch the formation with encryption, using the research done by Suzan on rlms adaptive filter

+- sim_spawn_and_control_encrypted_one_robot_filter_alt: Launch the formation with encryption, using the research done by Suzan on rlms adaptive filter.
+Using the same type of controller used in her thesis.
+(This one works better than the other)

 - sim_spawn_and_control_est: Launch the formation without encryption, with estimation